deanwedgbury/testRepo/doc/sprint 0/PB.md

 ## Web
 - As a plant enthusiast, I want to store and retrieve relevant data on my plants so that I can keep track of my plants and take better care of it.
 [1/13]
 - As a visual person, I want to see a history of the plants data over time, so that I have a better understanding of my plant's progress.
 [1/21]
+- As a XXX, I want to have a simple, intuitive, user friendly and visually appealing website so that I can look forward to checking on my plant every day.
+[3/21]

 ## Measuring extra data
 - As a (person who likes to keep track of things and see progress), I would like to track how much sunlight/temperature/humidity my plant is getting so that I can determine if I should move it.
 [5/21]